oliverius/logo/docs/part4.markdown

 interpreter.run();
 ```

 I created the method `run` because I want people to run different scripts when pressing a button `run` or `play` in the UI.
 So now only the interpreter knows about the DOM elements (editor for now), the tokenizer only knows about text and the parser only knows how to move back and forth in a stream of tokens.
+All clean and tidy

 ## Internal representation of a primitive
 The internal representation of a primitive so far is: